gmh5225/Upsilon/docs/syntax/basics.md

 }
 ```

-Every line ends with a semicollen.
+Every line ends with a semicolon.